 It is unusual for a franchisee to be given an early right to terminate.
 In practice, often the existence of the franchise is in a weak position compared to the franchisor.
-However, the cooling-off period allows the franchisee to terminate the franchise agreement within a specified period after entering the agreement, or prior to the payment of any non-refundable money.
+However, the cooling-off period allows the franchisee to terminate the franchise agreement within a specified period after entering the agreement, or before the payment of any non-refundable money.
 Some jurisdictions take the view that a cooling-off period is a necessary protection that gives a franchisee the chance to “back out” of an executed franchise agreement.
-For instance, Australia requires some sort of cooling off period after the execution of the franchise agreement during which the franchisee can withdraw from the relationship.
+For instance, Australia requires some cooling off period after the execution of the franchise agreement during which the franchisee can withdraw from the relationship.

 Termination with no Breach by Franchisee